Drought in agriculture

 Financial assistance for agricultural producers impacted by fire and drought

-There are various existing programs that offer different levels of support for producers who have experienced losses due to a disaster event.
+There are various existing programs that offer different levels of support for producers who are preparing for and who are impacted by drought.
+Key programs are below.

 Claims process: